Rent safe and private dog parks hosted by locals

 What does “reactive” mean?

 While every living animal is constantly “reacting” to its environment — you might put on a sweatshirt when you notice you’re cold or head to open the door when you hear a knock — “reactive” is used in the dog training world to describe pets who overreact to stimuli in their environments.
-Reactivity generally encompasses a range of unwanted behaviors (barking, growling, lunging, jumping, pulling, and so on) in situations that typically don’t warrant them in our minds (triggers are behaving normally in a non threatening way) but that are overwhelming or scary to our dogs.
+Reactivity generally encompasses a range of unwanted behaviors (barking, growling, lunging, jumping, pulling, and more) in situations that typically don’t warrant them (like when these triggers are behaving normally, in a non threatening way).
+But for whatever reason, these situations are overwhelming or scary to our dogs.

 What is a trigger?

 Your dog’s triggers are the things that cause them to react.
-Dogs might become reactive to just about anything, but some common triggers are:
+Dogs can become reactive to just about anything in today's crowded world, but some common triggers are:

-• Adult humans (especially strangers, people wearing strange clothing your dog hasn’t seen before or that is associated with a scary or threatening life experience, or approaching in a certain way)
+• Adult humans (especially strangers, people wearing uncommon clothing your dog hasn’t seen before, associated with a scary past experience, or approaching in a certain way)

 • Children, who can move quickly and erratically